Explicit coverings of families of elliptic surfaces by squares of curves: K3 surfaces

 \begin{prop} Let $S$ be a K3 surface and $v \in \Pic S$ a vector not divisible by any integer $n > 1$ such that $(v,v) = 0$ and $d \mid (v,w)$ for all $w \in \Pic S$.
 Then there is a map from $S$ to a K3 surface with Picard lattice $\Pic S[v/d]$. \end{prop}

-\begin{proof} By a standard result \cite[Corollary 8.2.9]{huybrechts}, there is a sequence of reflections whose product $\rho$ is such that $\pm \rho(v)$ is nef.
+\begin{proof} By \cite[Corollary 8.2.9]{huybrechts}, there is a sequence of reflections whose product $\rho$ is such that $\pm \rho(v)$ is nef.
 It thus suffices to assume that $v$ is nef.
-In this case it is the class of a fibre of a genus $1$ fibration with minimal multisection degree $d$, and the Jacobian of this fibration (\cite[Section 11.4]{huybrechts}) is the desired map.
+In this case it is the class of a fibre of a genus~$1$ fibration with minimal multisection degree $d$, and the map from this fibration to its Jacobian (\cite[Section 11.4]{huybrechts}) given on smooth fibres by $P \to dP - F \cap M_d$, is the desired map, where $F$ is the fibre containing $P$ and $M_d$ is the multisection.
 (The description of the Picard lattice of the target follows from the discussion after \cite[Corollary 11.4.7]{huybrechts}.) \end{proof}

-\begin{remark} This proposition cannot be used to prove the existence of a map between K3 surfaces whose Picard lattices are not isomorphic after tensoring with $\Q$.
-In particular it cannot be used to construct a map from a surface with Picard lattice $L_2$ to one with Picard lattice $U + E_8 + E_6$ directly: the Hasse-Minkowski invariants are different.
-Indeed, for every map between such K3 surfaces of degree $d$, we must have $v_2(d) + v_3(d)$ odd, where $v_p$ denotes the $p$-adic valuation.
+\begin{remark} This proposition cannot be used to prove the existence of a map between K3 surfaces whose Picard lattices are not isometric after tensoring with $\Q$.
+In particular it cannot be used to construct a map from a surface with Picard lattice $L_1$ to one with Picard lattice $\H + E_8 + E_6$ directly: the Hasse-Minkowski invariants are different.
+Indeed, for every map between such K3 surfaces of degree $k$, we must have $v_2(k) + v_3(k)$ odd, where $v_p$ denotes the $p$-adic valuation.
 This follows from much the same reasoning as is used to prove \cite[Theorem 1.1]{bsv}.
-On the other hand, the Jacobian of a genus-$1$ fibration is a map of square degree. \end{remark}
+On the other hand, the map described above, taking $P$ to $dP - F \cap M_d$, has degree $d^2$, and of course $v_2(k^2) + v_3(k^2)$ is even. \end{remark}

-\begin{remark} The fibrations on $S$ with fibre classes $F_i$ have $3$ fibres of type $I_0^*$ and no reducible ones.
-Note that this property is not preserved by applying the Jacobian fibrations, since these give maps of degree greater than $1$ under which some of the vertical curves have the same image.
-In addition, a rational curve may become reducible when the Picard group is enlarged. \end{remark}

-\begin{cor} A K3 surface with Picard lattice $N_1$ admits a finite map to a surface with Picard lattice $U + E_8 + E_6$. \end{cor}
+\begin{cor} A K3 surface with Picard lattice $N_1$ admits a finite map to a surface with Picard lattice $\H + E_8 + E_6$. \end{cor}